droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 <p>The floor bears a trail of deep gouges and claw marks.
 The marks lead to a bare spot between two wooden racks, covering a portion of the far stone wall approximately three feet across.</p>
 </div>

-A DC 12 Wisdom (Nature) check reveals that the marks and gouges were left by a large, lupine beast.
+A DC 23 Nature check reveals that the marks and gouges were left by a large, lupine beast.

 The bare spot on the wall hides a secret door.
 No check is required to spot the secret door, which can’t be closed completely due to Ilya’s damage, leaving a thin crack in the wall from the floor to a point six feet above the ground.

-A player can force the secret door open with a successful DC 20 Strength check.
-Alternatively, the player can find the mechanism that unlocks the door—a disguised lever on the wine rack—with a successful DC 15 Intelligence (Investigation) check, succeeding automatically with 1 full minute of searching.
+A player can force the secret door open with a successful DC 28 Athletics check to Force Open.
+Alternatively, the player can find the mechanism that unlocks the door—a disguised lever on the wine rack—with a successful DC 25 Perception check.
 Once the lever is pulled, the lock on the door releases and the door drifts slightly forward, revealing handholds along its side that can be used to pull it fully open.

 The secret door leads to the hidden basement (see below).
 ### Hidden Basement